LMGP: Lifted Multicut Meets Geometry Projections for Multi-Camera Multi-Object Tracking: Experimental Analysis

 \subsection{Efficacy of Individual Components \& Ablations}

-To assess the performance of individual parts of our overall approach and their contribution to our overall performance, we give more experimental details.
+To assess the performance of individual parts in our approach and their contribution to our overall performance, we give more experimental details.

 \myparagraph{Ablations w.r.t.\ Pre-Clustering/Enhanced Affinities/Tracklet Splitting} In Tables~\ref{tab:multi-wildtrack} and~\ref{tab:pets09} we report results of the ablated versions \texttt{LMGP w/o Pre-Clustering}, \texttt{LMGP w/o Tracklet Split} and \texttt{LMGP w/o Enhanced Affinities} of our solver.
-In most cases (except for \textit{S2-L1} of \textit{PETS-09}, where nearly perfect results can be obtained with any baseline), we see significant improvements w.r.t.\ all ablated versions of our solvers, validating the efficacy of all steps.
-The greatest performance drop can be observed by turning of the pre-clustering, showing its significance for obtaining improved results.
+In most cases (except for \textit{S2-L1} of \textit{PETS-09}, where nearly perfect results can be obtained with any baseline), we see significant improvements w.r.t.\ all ablated versions of our solvers, validating the efficacy of all steps. \textit{The greatest performance drop can be observed by turning of the pre-clustering}, showing its important role for obtaining improved results.
 More fine-grained ablations for the enhanced affinity costs can be found in Table~\ref{tab:temporal-costs-performance} and~\ref{tab:spatial-costs-performance} Appendix.

-\myparagraph{Pre-Clustering Accuracy} In Figure~\ref{fig:result-2Dclustering} we report performance of our Pre-Clustering (Section~\ref{sec:pre-clustering}) for all considered datasets.
+\myparagraph{Pre-Clustering Accuracy} In Figure~\ref{fig:result-2Dclustering}, we report performance of our Pre-Clustering (Section~\ref{sec:pre-clustering}) for all considered datasets.
 Since our Pre-Clustering is purely based on geometry, we also see experimentally that its performance is dependent upon the accuracy of bounding box coordinates.
 In the high-quality \textit{WILDTRACK} dataset, we obtain almost perfect results.
 For \textit{Campus} and \textit{PETS-09} we achieve precision higher than $80\%$.
 We argue that the \textit{confident connection} in our pre-clustering helps in these more challenging and noisy settings.
-More details on the reduction of ID-switch errors can be found in Table~\ref{tab:center-tracktor} Appendix.
+More details on the reduction of ID-switch errors can be found in Table~\ref{tab:center-tracktor} Appendix. \myparagraph{Joint Optimization Model} In order to assess the performance of our joint spatio-temporal optimization model (Eq.\ref{eq:proposed-lmp}) as compared to a stage-wise optimization, we provide an experiment in Table~\ref{tab:joint-spatial-temporal-optimize}.
+The variant \texttt{LMGP w/o spatial edges} first solves an ordinary single view MOT problem.
+After obtaining computed single-camera trajectories, they are linked across cameras in a second step.
+To validate the effect of lifted long-range edges vs. a simpler model without them, we also provide an ablation \texttt{LMGP w/o lifted edges}.
+These ablations are tested on \textit{WILDTRACK} and \textit{S2-L1} of \textit{PETS-09}.
+The results indicate that significant improvement can be gained by optimizing jointly over temporal and camera affinities, especially in dense scenes like WILDTRACK.
+Also, the long-range edges contribute to better performance in both cases.